Dehbbyk/gym_tracker/README.md

 1. **Scan NFC tags**: Approach a tagged piece of gym equipment and scan the NFC tag to log your workout.
 2. **View equipment details**: Access detailed information about the equipment and instructions on how to use the equipment.
-3. **Log Workout**: This shows information about the duration, type of exercise, weight, and number of reps.
+3. **Log Workout**: This shows detailed information about the duration, type of exercise, weight, and number of reps of a particular workout
+4. **Saved Workout**: This shows a list of saved workouts, depending the number of workouts logged by the user.
-4. **Report Issue**: This allows users to report abnormality on the equipment.
+5. **Report Issue**: This allows users to report abnormality on the equipment.
-5. **Check maintenance status**: View and download the maintenance report or report any issues with the equipment.
+6. **Check maintenance status**: View and download the maintenance report or report any issues with the equipment.

 ## Screenshots
 1. **Scanning NFC Screen**